MrRazamataz/Spiriten.cf/Server_Side/server_hosts.md

 # Recommendations

 Free Hosts:

-Okay, I'm going to be honest here: I don't know what data of mine is being sold but I am all up for it with [Daemex](https://billing.daemex.io/cart.php?gid=1).
-You get 4GB of ram, 50GB of storage, and are hosted with a Xeon L5640 (2010 CPU).
-You have full control over anything, literally have to FTP files on.
-There are no ads either!
-It's just a completely open experience for the grand price of $0.
-Best part?
-It actually beats out PebbleHost Budget and PebbleHost Premium in performance (one of the cheapest hosts)!
-If you have a burner email + a fake name you can use I 100% recommend [Daemex](https://billing.daemex.io/cart.php?gid=1).

 Try [MineFort](https://www.Minefort.com).
 It's just like the most known host MineHut but with spare features like full FTP access and even uploading custom plugins.
 It won't perform amazing by the looks of it but no free server will.
 If you need a free server I'd just use [MineFort](https://www.Minefort.com).